Economy of South Korea: 1990s-2000s: Globalization and crises

-Like most industrialised economies, South Korea experienced setbacks during the Great Recession.
+Like most industrialized economies, South Korea experienced setbacks during the Great Recession.
 Growth fell by 3.4% in the fourth quarter of 2008 from the previous quarter, the first negative quarterly growth in 10 years, with year on year quarterly growth continuing to be negative into 2009.
 Many sectors of the economy at the time reported declines, with manufacturing dropping 25.6% as of January 2009, and consumer goods sales dropping 3.1%.
 Exports in autos and semiconductors, two pillars of the economy, shrank 55.9% and 46.9% respectively, while exports overall fell by a record 33.8% in January, and 18.3% in February 2009 year on year.
 As in the 1997 Asian financial crisis, Korean currency also experienced massive fluctuations, declining by 34% against the US dollar.
 Annual growth in the economy slowed to 2.3% in 2008, and was expected to drop to as low as −4.5% by Goldman Sachs, but South Korea was able to limit the downturn to a standstill at 0.2% in 2009.
-Despite the Great Recession, the South Korean economy, helped by timely stimulus measures and strong domestic consumption of products that compensated for decreased exports, was able to avoid a recession unlike most industrialised economies, posting positive economic growth for two consecutive years of the crisis.
-In 2010, South Korea made an economic rebound with a growth rate of 6.1%, signaling a return of the economy to pre-crisis levels.
-South Korea's exports recorded $424 billion in the first eleven months of the year 2010, already higher than its export in the whole year of 2008.
+Despite the Great Recession, the South Korean economy was able to avoid a recession in the first quarter of 2009 "thanks to pump-priming and rate cuts."